lyteword/chspurgeon-tod/volume-2/psalm-42.md

 **Verse 5.** *Why art thou cast down?*

-1\.The mind, even of a holy man, may be unduly cast down and disquieted.
+1\.
+The mind, even of a holy man, may be unduly cast down and disquieted.

-2\.In cases of undue dejection and disquietude, the proper remedy is to expostulate with the soul, and to direct it to the *only true source* of relief.
+2\.
+In cases of undue dejection and disquietude, the proper remedy is to expostulate with the soul, and to direct it to the *only true source* of relief.

-3\.Expostulation with the soul in times of distress, is then productive of its proper end, when it leads to an immediate application to God. *H. March.*
+3\.
+Expostulation with the soul in times of distress, is then productive of its proper end, when it leads to an immediate application to God. *H. March.*

 **Verse 5.** An emphasis of *enquiry or examination;* David calls himself to account for his present passion and trouble of mind.
 An emphasis of *reproof or objurgation;* David chides and rebukes himself for his present distemper. *"Why art thou thus?"
 Thomas Horton.*